 Although she is grateful and blessed for what the Lord has allowed her to do in Gospel music as an industry professional, her passion has always been ministry and creating music that glorifies God.
 Andrea is a prophetic psalmist and receives songs in her dreams.
 A singer, songwriter, composer, pianist, producer, engineer and arranger, she released her first single, an instrumental cut, entitled "Won't Work", in April 2019.
 She is currently prepping for the release of her first vocal single, “Count It As Done” in summer 2019.
-She will be releasing her second single, "I Believe In Miracles", in summer 2019 with her full project, The Believe Album, dropping in late 2019.
+She will be releasing her third single, "I Believe In Miracles", in 2019 as well with her full project, The Believe Album, dropping in 2020.